-- Main allocation rules - Immovable property may only be taxed by the canton where the property is situated - > A permanent establishment or an enterprise (carried out by a sole proprietor or a partnership) may only be taxed by the canton where the permanent establishment or enterprise is situated - > All other kinds of income may only be taxed by the canton where the taxpayer is a resident of (including income from employment and income from movable assets)
+- The Canton of Graubünden is allowed to tax the net income derived from the real estate whereas the Canton Zurich must exempt that income - Both cantons are however allowed to take into account A.'s entire income for calculating the applicable tax rate (exemption with progression) - A permanent establishment or an enterprise (carried out by a sole proprietor or a partnership) may only be taxed by the canton where the permanent establishment or enterprise is situated - All other kinds of income may only be taxed by the canton where the taxpayer is a resident of (including income from employment and income from movable assets)

 © Prof. Dr. iur.
-Madeleine Simonek, University of Zurich, Fall Semester 2019
+Madeleine Simonek, University of Zurich, Fall Semester 2020

-Prohibition of Inter-cantonal Double Taxation - Example: Federal Supreme Court of 4 Dec.
+Prohibition of Intercantonal Double Taxation - Example: Federal Supreme Court 4 Dec.
 1992, ATF 118a I 277